niwinz/niwibe-site/content/blog/2015-10-31-password-hash-update-policy-in-clojure-web-applications.md

 simple entry point for properly rehash the password and store it again in the database.

-In reallity, this is a very small and insignificant feature, but it makes the things much easier for maintain the passwords of your application users updated with the stongest password hasher configuration.
+In reality, this is a very small and insignificant feature, but it makes the things much easier for maintain the passwords of your application users updated with the stongest password hasher configuration.